ZeroMemoryEx/Orca/README.md

 # features
 * Run in Background (Hidden Mode)

-### Anti-Task manager kill using RtlSetProcessIsCritical
+### Critical Process using RtlSetProcessIsCritical

-* RtlSetProcessIsCritical used to protect the process from termination , any attempt to terminate it will cause the system to crash :(
+* RtlSetProcessIsCritical makes the process critical, any attempt to terminate it will BSOD the system (Blue Screen of Death) , although it can be bypassed easly using NtSetInformationProcess by injecting DLL into it , i made PoC of it you can check it from here [BypassRtlSetProcessIsCritical](https://github.com/ZeroM3m0ry/BypassRtlSetProcessIsCritical)

 <br>
 <img src="https://github.com/walczy/Skinjbir/blob/main/r2.jpg"></img>